WannaflySC/Location-Markers/README.md

 3. Show the timezone name and current local time for the latest search
 4. Delete Multiple locations at a time
 5. Pagination - every page shows at most 10 records
+6. Error tooltips for search errors or get current location errors